 Lundaspelen is played according to the IHF rules and SHF regulations.
 The English text is valid in interpretation issues.

 The teams are divided into groups, where all play against all.
 The top two teams (top-level tournament the top four teams) from each group advance to A-finals, and the remaining teams to B-finals.
 Exceptions might occur.
 If there only is one group in a category, a double or single league is played instead off playoffs.

 B/G 8 is a one-day tournament (with at least 4 games per team) and is played on 27th (girls) and 28th (boys).
 No playoffs exist and we do not report results.

 B/G 9-14 is played with A-, B- and C-finals, where 1st and 2nd teams go to the A-finals, 3rd and 4th go to B-finals and 5th to 6th placed teams goes to the C-finals.

-B/G 15-19 is played with A- and B-finals, where 1st and 2nd placed teams go to the A-finals, 3rd and 4th go to B-finals, 5th and 6th placed teams are eliminated.
+B/G 15-19 is played with A- and B-finals, where 1st and 2nd placed teams go to the A-finals, and the remaining teams go to B-finals.

 The final tournaments are played as a cup (direct elimination).
 Group placement is decided by the usual system of points.
 If two or more teams have the same amount of points, their position will be decided by the following priorities:

 1) Goal difference